ndk/k8sConfig/README.md

 microk8s.kubectl get secret
 ```

-Now if edit both ingresses ("ingress-auth.yaml" and "ingress-noauth.yaml") to remove the TLS section that's commented out at the bottom.
+Next edit both ingresses ("ingress-auth.yaml" and "ingress-noauth.yaml") to remove the TLS section that's commented out at the bottom.

 Update the ingresses with: